turicas/rows/README.md

 start **working with the data** instead of **trying to parse it**.
 It is also locale-and-unicode aware. :)

+Have you ever lost your precious time reading a CSV that had a different dialect?
+Or trying to learn a whole new library API to read a new tabular data format your customer just sent?
+You've got gray hair when trying to access some data and the only answer was `UnicodeDecodeError`?
+So, [rows](https://github.com/turicas/rows) was custom made for you! :-)

 > Note: if you're using [rows][rows] in some project please [tell
 > us][rows-issue-103]! :-)